The Healing Powers of Garlic and Ginger, Cinnamon and Cilantro

 Ginger contains antioxidants and powerful anti-inflammatories called gingerols, and also has a scientifically confirmed reputation as a carminative (gas reducer) and intestinal spasmolytic (soother).
 These properties make ginger useful for motion sickness and morning sickness.
 Cinnamon is one of our favorites for those with blood-sugar issues; a number of guests we’ve worked with at Kripalu have successfully reduced certain medications using therapeutic cinnamon.
 Cilantro has shown anti-diabetic, cholesterol-lowering, and anti-inflammatory effects in early studies.

-Beyond their healing spices, this recipe features antioxidant-rich carrots and yams, as well as coconut, an easy-to-tolerate oil rich in lauric acid, which helps boost immune function and helps the body kill off viruses and yeast.
+Beyond their healing spices, this recipe features antioxidant-rich yams, as well as coconut, an easy-to-tolerate oil rich in lauric acid, which helps boost immune function and helps the body kill off viruses and yeast.

 2 large yams, peeled and medium diced